kyfialko/hummer_tracker/README.md

 3. In the repo, go to **Settings → Pages**.
 4. Under "Source", select **Deploy from a branch** → `main` → `/ (root)` → Save.
-5. In ~1 minute, your site will be live at `https://<your-username>.github.io/rmbl-hummingbirds/`.

 ---